Financial Aid Disbursements

 When a student withdraws from all courses during a term and is receiving student aid, the Financial Aid Office must determine what portion of the student’s aid (not including Federal Work-Study) will revert to the aid programs.
-The Financial Aid Office must use a statutory refund formula required by the U.S. Department of Education to determine what portion of aid paid to TU charges has been “earned” and what portion must be considered “unearned.”
+The Financial Aid Office must use the U.S. Department of Education statutory refund formula to determine what portion of aid paid to TU charges has been “earned” and what portion must be considered “unearned.”

 The percentage of assistance earned is equal to the percentage of the term completed as of the day the student withdraws.
 (If the withdrawal occurs after the 60 percent point, the percentage of aid earned is 100 percent.)
 The amount of aid not earned by the student is calculated by determining the complement of the percentage of assistance the student earned.
 That percentage is then applied to the total amount of grant and loan assistance disbursed for the term.

 If the student received more grant or loan assistance than the amount earned, TU or the student (or both) must return the unearned funds to the aid programs.

 TU returns the lesser of the unearned amount of assistance, or the institutional charges incurred for the term, multiplied by the unearned percentage of grant and loan assistance.
 Institutional charges are limited to tuition, fees and room and board, if the student paid these charges to the university.

 The student returns unearned assistance minus the amount the university returns.
 The U.S. Department of Education does not allow discretion on the part of TU for non-institutional costs.
-In most cases, when a student receives assistance greater than the amount of institutional charges and completely withdraws from TU, the student will have to return some of those funds.
+In most cases, when a student receives assistance greater than the amount of institutional charges and completely withdraws from TU, the student will have to return some of those aid funds.

 Regular Student Employment